alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-waste.markdown

 ##Get permission to export waste

+If the waste you want to export isn't prohibited, you need to create a contract between you and the business you're sending waste to before you apply for permission ('controls').

+You need to either

+* complete the form in the tool if your waste requires Article 18 controls
+* come back to this page if you need a notification control

+##Apply for a notification control

 s1.
-Create a contract between you and the business you're sending waste to s2.
-Complete the form in the tool if your waste requires Article 18 controls or come back to this page if you need a notification control.

-If you need a notification control you may also need to get insurance before you submit your application as the importing country may ask to see it.

-##Apply for a notification control

-Once this is ready:

-* register for [International Waste Shipments (IWS)](https://international-waste-shipments.service.gov.uk/registration/applicant-registration) and complete your application (including a financial guarantee before shipping)
-* Complete and upload a [mouvement document](http://ec.europa.eu/environment/waste/shipments/pdf/correspondents_guidelines3_en.pdf)
-* If your waste is going to another location to be stored or processed before it arrives at its final destination, [attach a completed an ‘interim operation’ form](http://ec.europa.eu/environment/waste/shipments/pdf/correspondents_guidelines3_en.pdf)
-* make sure a copy of the notification control and all supporing documents travels with your goods
+Register for [International Waste Shipments (IWS)](https://international-waste-shipments.service.gov.uk/registration/applicant-registration) and start your application. s2.
+Complete a financial guarantee (this must be accepted by the importer before you ship the waste). s3.
+Complete and upload a [mouvement document](http://ec.europa.eu/environment/waste/shipments/pdf/correspondents_guidelines3_en.pdf)(keep a copy of these). s4.
+If your waste is going to another location to be stored or processed before it arrives at its final destination, [attach a completed an ‘interim operation’ form](http://ec.europa.eu/environment/waste/shipments/pdf/correspondents_guidelines3_en.pdf. s5.
+Make sure a copy of the notification control and all supporing documents travels with your goods.

+You may need to get insurance before you submit your application as the importing country may ask to see it.

 [Question for SME: How do they attach the form to their application?]